Purr

 A purr or whirr is a tonal fluttering sound made by some species of felids, including both larger, wild cats and the domestic cat (Felis catus), as well as two species of genets and the Caquetá titi monkey (Plecturocebus caquetensis).
 It varies in loudness and tone among species and in the same animal.
-In smaller and domestic cats it is known as a purr, while in larger felids, such as the cheetah, it is called a whirr.

 Although true purring is exclusive to felids and viverrids, other animals such as raccoons produce vocalizations that sound similar to true purring.
-Animals that produce purr-like sounds include mongooses, kangaroos, wallabies, wallaroos, badgers, rabbits and guinea pigs.
+Animals that produce purr-like sounds include mongooses, kangaroos, wallabies, wallaroos, badgers, otters, rabbits, foxes, lemurs, and guinea pigs.

-Animals purr for a variety of reasons, including to express happiness or fear, and as a defense mechanism.
-It has also been shown that cats purr to manage pain and soothe themselves.
+Animals purr for a variety of reasons, chiefly to express happiness, but also as defense mechanism for pain.
+Cats also purr to manage pain and soothe themselves.
 Purring is a soft buzzing sound, similar to a rolled 'r' in human speech, with a fundamental frequency of around 25 Hz.
-This sound occurs with noticeable vibrations on the surface of the body, varies in a rhythmic pattern during breathing and occurs continuously during inhalation and exhalation.
+The sound occurs with noticeable vibrations on the surface of the body, varies in a rhythmic pattern during breathing and, for cats, occurs continuously during inhalation and exhalation, while other animals (such as foxes) only purr on exhale.
 The intensity and length of the purr can also vary depending on the level of arousal of the animal.

 Mechanism

 The mechanism by which cats purr is an object of speculation, with different hypotheses proposed.
 An early idea was that purring is a hemodynamic process where sound is produced as the blood runs through the thorax.

+Although the mechanism has not yet been fully explained, recent studies have inferred it could be the result of oscillatory mechanisms in the central nervous system.
 There is a unique "neural oscillator" in the cat's brain of uncertain significance.
-Although the mechanism has not yet been fully explained, recent studies have inferred it could be the result of oscillatory mechanisms in the central nervous system.
 Studies have also shown that purring can be caused through electrically stimulating the infundibular region of the cat's brain, suggesting central control.